Polynomial root-finding

 where $a_i$ are either real or complex numbers.

 Efforts to understand and solve polynomial equations led to the development of important mathematical concepts, including irrational and complex numbers, as well as foundational structures in modern algebra such as fields, rings, and groups.

 Despite being historically important, finding the roots of higher degree polynomials no longer play a central role in mathematics and computational mathematics, with one major exception in computer algebra.

 Overview

 Closed-form formulas

 Closed-form formulas for polynomial roots exist only when the degree of the polynomial is less than 5.
 The quadratic formula has been known since antiquity, and the cubic and quartic formulas were discovered in full generality during the 16th century.

-When the degree of polynomial is at least 5, a closed-form expression for the roots by the polynomial coefficients does not exist in general, if we only uses additions, subtractions, multiplications, divisions, and radicals (taking n-th roots) in the formula.
-This is due to the celebrated Abel-Ruffini theorem.
+When the degree of polynomial is at least 5, a closed-form expression for the roots by the polynomial coefficients does not exist in general, if we only use additions, subtractions, multiplications, divisions, and radicals (taking n-th roots) in the formula.
+This is due to the Abel-Ruffini theorem.
 On the other hand, the fundamental theorem of algebra shows that all nonconstant polynomials have at least one root.
 Therefore, root-finding algorithms consists of finding numerical solutions in most cases.